Copyright & Educational Fair Use

 - music or other works in the public domain or usable under Creative Commons licenses.

-More information about copyright and educational fair use may be found online at the following websites:
+You can find more information about copyright and educational fair use at the following websites: